Responding to persistently challenging behaviour

 Strategies will only work with consistency.
 This means all staff need to know the plan and be committed to implementing it.

 Additional support or advice may be needed.
-Psychologists, special education or behaviour specialists can help with functional behavioural assessment and managing challenging behaviour.
+Psychologists, special education or behaviour specialists can help with functional behavioural assessment and guiding children with challenging behaviour.

 Things change.
 So monitor, review and update plans.

-- Have a plan to help manage persistent challenging behaviours.
+- Have a plan to help guide children exhibiting persistent challenging behaviours.

 - Prevent the behaviour(s) if possible